 The company's investment manager is Downing LLP ('the investment manager').
 The investment manager is responsible for providing management services to the company in accordance with the company's investment policy and the terms of the management agreement dated 23 March 2017.
 The management fee is payable monthly in arrears and is equal to one twelfth of 1% of the market capitalisation of the company, calculated on the last business day of each month.
-Further details are provided in note 4 on page 73.
+Further details are provided in note 4 on page 77.
 Downing LLP has agreed to rebate any management fee payable in order for the company to maintain an ongoing charges ratio of 2% or lower.
 The board believes that the current fee structure is appropriate for an investment company in this sector.

-The Investment Management Agreement is for a minimum term of three years and is terminable by the company, or the investment manager, providing not less than six months' written notice, such notice not to expire prior to the expiry of the three-year minimum term.
+The Investment Management Agreement is terminable by the company, or the investment manager, providing not less than six months' written notice.